 Ohio Content Standards: U. S. History: World War I: The Experiences of African Americans; A, B, C; 1-6.
 This lesson correlates to the National History Standards.

-, click collection “War, Military” and enter in the search window ”369th Infantry”.
+- Library of Congress: Go to American Memory, and enter in the search window ”369th Infantry”.
 You will find other formats for looking at the sources referenced below.

-A summary of the lesson: This is a history lesson re: the experiences of African Americans during World War I. I can use direct instruction or differentiated instruction (maps, coordinated with Math lesson, power point, projector, and video).
+This is a history lesson re: the experiences of African Americans during World War I. I can use direct instruction or differentiated instruction (maps, coordinated with Math lesson, power point, projector, and video).
 The repetition method would be beneficial because the more you repeat it, using different modalities, the better understanding students will have.
 This lesson plan has cross-curricular connections.
 I may share this exercise with my history, government, English, and music colleagues.